Wagner Wealth Management LLC Invests $34,000 in PIMCO Income Strategy Fund II (NYSE:PFN)

-Wagner Wealth Management LLC purchased a new position in shares of PIMCO Income Strategy Fund II (NYSE:PFN – Get Rating) in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor purchased 4,350 shares of the financial services provider’s stock, valued at approximately $34,000.
+Wagner Wealth Management LLC acquired a new stake in PIMCO Income Strategy Fund II (NYSE:PFN – Get Rating) during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm acquired 4,350 shares of the financial services provider’s stock, valued at approximately $34,000.

 PIMCO Income Strategy Fund II Increases Dividend